wikimedia/mediawiki-extensions-ContentTranslation/README.md

-ContentTranslation is a tool that allows editors to translate pages from one language to another with the help of machine translation and other translation aids.
+ContentTranslation is a tool that allows editors to translate pages from one language to another with the help of machine translation and other translation tools.

 For more details, see  [Content translation][]
 ## Developing and installing